-- Fellowship in 1994 at the University of Toronto
+- Fellowship in 1994 at University of Toronto

-- Studentship in 1990 at the The University of Hong Kong
+- Studentship in 1990 at The University of Hong Kong

 Professor Sze graduated from the University of Hong Kong with a bachelor’s degree in chemistry and a doctoral degree in chemical physics.
 During 1995 and 2002, he held two subsequent postdoctoral fellowships at the University of Toronto and University of Waterloo, concentrating on chemical physics and protein chemistry, and later became a visiting proteomic scientist at Cornell University.
 He joined the Genome Institute of Singapore in 2002, and since 2006, has fully dedicated to his academic role at the School of Biological Sciences at the NTU.
 Professor Sze has established NTU’s proteomics facility and serves as its director.